smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

   return req.encodeCBOR();
   ```

-- Call the `setRequest` function and pass the subscription id, fulfillment gas limit, update interval, and the encoded request (returned by `generateRequest`). `setRequest` updates the `updateInterval`, `subscriptionId`, `fulfillGasLimit`, and `requestCBOR` state variables.
+- Call the `setRequest` function and pass the subscription ID, fulfillment gas limit, update interval, and the encoded request (returned by `generateRequest`). `setRequest` updates the `updateInterval`, `subscriptionId`, `fulfillGasLimit`, and `requestCBOR` state variables.

 `checkUpkeep` and `performUpkeep` functions are used by Chainlink Automation: